Fannie Mae 97% LTV / 3% Down Payment Mortgage Program

 Borrower Debt-to-Income Ratio

-Lenders typically apply a debt-to-income ratio of 50% to determine what size mortgage a borrower can afford with the program.
-The debt-to-income ratio represents the maximum percentage of a borrower's monthly gross income that can be spent on total monthly housing expense (MHE) plus payments for other monthly debts such as credit card, auto and student loans.
+Lenders typically apply a debt-to-income ratio of 45% - 50% to determine what size mortgage a borrower can afford with the program.
+The debt-to-income ratio represents the maximum percentage of a borrower's monthly gross income that can be spent on total monthly housing expense plus payments for other monthly debts such as credit card, auto and student loans.
 Total monthly housing expense includes your monthly mortgage payment plus other housing-related expenses such as property tax, homeowners insurance and private mortgage insurance (PMI) as well as other potentially applicable expenses such as homeowners association (HOA) dues.
 The higher the debt-to-income ratio used by the lender, the larger the mortgage you can afford.
-The debt-to-income ratio used by the Fannie Mae 97% LTV / 3% Down Payment Program is consistent with the debt-to-income ratio for standard conventional mortgage programs but higher than the debt-to-income ratio used by most low or no down payment programs, although the HomeReady and FHA Mortgage programs permit a debt-to-income ratio of 50% or higher under certain circumstances.
+The debt-to-income ratio used by the Fannie Mae 97% LTV / 3% Down Payment Program is consistent with the debt-to-income ratio for standard conventional mortgage programs but higher than the debt-to-income ratio used by many other low or no down payment programs, although the HomeReady and FHA Mortgage programs permit a debt-to-income ratio of 50% or higher under certain circumstances.
 Using a higher debt-to-income ratio increases what size loan you qualify for using the Fannie Mae 97% LTV / 3% Down Payment Program.

 First-Time Home Buyers Only